wojciechmarek/musicfy/README.md

 ## Screenshots

-The screenshots are outdated, to see the current state, please visit the demo site.
+The screenshots are outdated.
+To see the current state, please visit the demo site.

 ![Screenshot](./screenshots/musicfy.png)

 ## Web Audio API

-The Web Audio API is a high-level JavaScript API for processing and synthesizing audio in web applications.
+The Web Audio API is a high-level JavaScript API for processing and synthesizing Audio in web applications.
 This API aims to include capabilities found in modern game audio engines and some of the mixing, processing, and filtering tasks found in modern desktop audio production applications.
-The API is capable of dynamically positioning/spatializing multichannel sound sources in 3D space - generated GitHub Copilot, probably powered by Google and/or Wikipedia.
+The API is capable of dynamically positioning/spatializing multichannel sound sources in 3D space - generated GitHub Copilot, probably powered by Google or Wikipedia.

 ### Basics of the Web Audio API

 The app's interface may suggest that using the Web Audio API is complicated, but it's not.
-The most basic (and working) way to start play with the audio in the browser is  to create a new Audio object, assign an audio source to it (through `URL`) and invoke the .play() method:
+The most basic (and working) way to start playing with the audio in the browser is to create a new Audio object, assign an audio source to it (through `URL`) and invoke the .play() method:

 ```javascript
 const audio = new Audio();